webrecorder/specs/README.md

 Please open GitHub issues with any thoughts/suggestions/comments.

+## Tools for creating WACZ

+The [wacz](./wacz) subdirectory contains a proof-of-concept Python tool for creating a WACZ file from existing WARCs.

-## Motivation
+# Motivation

+The goal of this spec is to provide a portable format for web archives, to address key social and technical issues:

-The goal of this spec is to provide an interoperable way to share web archive *collections*, additional data necessary to make web archives useful to humans.
+- Social: to provide an interoperable way to share web archive *collections*, including any data necessary to make web archives useful to humans.
+- Technical: to provide an efficient way to load *small amounts of data* from a remotely hosted web archive on static storage, without downloading the entire collection.

+Parts of the spec are currently implemented and in use by [wabac.js](https://github.com/webrecorder/wabac.js] and [ReplayWeb.page](https://replayweb.page)

+## Social: Making web archives more human friendly
 To make sense and use a web archive, it is necessary to have more than just the raw HTTP request/response data, yet no standardized format exists to include all the data that is needed.